SUBCHAPTER 32S - PHYSICIAN ASSISTANT REGULATIONS

 (c) A clean license application means that the physician assistant has none of the following:

-(5) adverse action taken by a health care institution;
+(5) action taken by a health care institution;

 (7) suspension or expulsion from any school, including an educational program for physician assistants.

-(d) All reports must be submitted directly to the Board from the primary source, when possible.
+(d) When possible, all reports must be submitted to the Board from the entity that created the report.

 History Note: Authority G.S.
 90-9.3; 90-13.1;